sagaciouszu/cauldroncord-stuff/rules.md

     If you think a message might be offensive to others, just don't send it.

 **5. Keep stuff to the correct channels**
-    For example, keep memes to <#821202010287898656>.
-It's fine if you post something better fitting to another channel to <#823939225123815475>, but don't clog up the channel.
-Take it to the relevant one or <#893335719785947176>.
-Also, keep <#858785895498514483> to serious discussion.
+    For example, keep memes to <#923208465214758923>.
+It's fine if you post something better fitting to another channel to <#902818743774744607>, but don't clog up the channel.
+Take it to the relevant one or <#897148007034802186>.
+Also, keep <#901728832409722882> to serious discussion.

 **6. Follow Discord TOS**
-    Every member here needs to follow the Discord Terms of Service, for example, their age requirement. (<https://discord.com/terms>)
+    Every member here needs to follow the Discord Terms of Service, for example, their age requirement.
+You are not exempt from this because you've been around for a while or contribute financially.
+Needs of the many and all that. (<https://discord.com/terms>)

 **7. NSFW Content**
     Keep Not Safe For Work content out of this guild.
-There are underage people here, and plus, it's not something most people want to see.
+There may be underage people here, and plus, there are enough other servers out there for you to not have to bring it here.

-**8. Illegal Content**
+**8. Patreon Content**
-    We don't allow illegal content to be posted in this guild in any form, and will report it to the relevant authorities.
-This includes piracy, such as Patreon-exclusive content.
+    We don't allow Patreon pay-walled content to be posted in this guild in any form, and will ban you on sight and inform the creator, don't be a dick.
 Don't post links to it or direct files.
+Zu grew up with piracy on floppies and cds.
+People still deserve to get paid.
+Man's gotta eat.
+100% chance of a ban.

 **9. Self-promotion**
-    Don't advertise your own content here.
+    Don't advertise your own content here without prior authorization.
 This includes streams, YT channels and Discord guild invites.
 This rule may not be enforced if the content is relevant to the discussion.
+If you're an up-and-coming host or artist or whatever, just talk to us first.
+That's all we ask.

 **10. Drama**
     Don't bring drama from other communities here.
+Expect a ban.

 **11. Malware**
     Malware is not allowed to be uploaded in this guild.
 This includes images with malware inside of them, since they may still trigger antimalware software.

-**12. Politics**
-    Politics are not allowed in this server, since it usually devolves into arguments.
+Expect a ban.

-**13. Impersonation**
+**12. Impersonation**
-    Impersonating people, including a moderator or DankPods, is not allowed.
+    Impersonating people, including a moderator or The Sex Cauldron, is not allowed.
+Instant, unrevokable ban.

 **Punishment Guidance**
     Generally, we operate on a 3-strikes-you're-out system, starting with a warning, mute (length up to mod discretion) and finally a temporary or permanent ban.